Saxophone excellence in the heart of OKC

 • Off-campus performances and teaching gigs

-• Recent guest artists: Bob Mintzer, Kenneth Tse, Geoff Landman, John Sampen, Alexis Seah, and Clay Steiner
+• Nicki Roman, Gail B. Levinsky, Johnny Salinas, Bob Mintzer, Kenneth Tse, Geoff Landman, John Sampen, Alexis Seah, and Clay Steiner

 How do I apply?

-I am ready to audition!
+I want to audition!
 What music should I prepare?

 • Prepare the chromatic scale and major scales, either full-range or all-state style.
 Applicants will be asked to play a few scale selections in the audition.